Anthropic

 From Wikipedia, the free encyclopedia

-Anthropic PBC is an American artificial intelligence (AI) company headquartered in San Francisco.
-It has developed a family of large language models (LLMs) named Claude.
-Anthropic operates as a public benefit corporation, which researches and develops AI to "study their safety properties at the technological frontier" and use this research to deploy safe models for the public.[7][8]
+Anthropic is an American artificial intelligence (AI) company headquartered in San Francisco.
+It has developed a range of large language models (LLMs) named Claude and focuses on AI safety.[7]

 - Dario Amodei